CharlesLedger/charlesledger.github.io/_posts/2019-07-16-Stealing-all-HTC-Exodus-users.md

 ---
 layout: post
-title: Funds are SSafu - Stealing the funds of all HTC Exodus users
+title: Funds are SSSAFU - Stealing the funds of all HTC Exodus users
-summary: A small flaw in a Shamir Secret Sharing allows an attacker to steal the funds of all HTC Exodus users remotely without any interaction with Exoodus phone.
+summary: A small flaw in a Shamir Secret Sharing allows an attacker to steal the funds of all HTC Exodus users remotely without any interaction with Exodus phone.
 featured-img: htc-ssafu

 ---

-_TL;DR_: An attacker with a code execution on Android (anyone) could steal the seed of all HTC Exodus users.
+_TL;DR_: An attacker with a code execution on Android (anyone) could steal the seed of all HTC Exodus users who used the Social Ke Recovery feature.
-We strongly recommend HTC Exodus users to move their funds to another seed if they used the Social Key Recovery function.
+We strongly recommend HTC Exodus users to move their funds to another seed if they used the Social Key Recovery function before April 2019.

 # Intro

 In 2018 HTC launched [EXODUS 1](https://www.htcexodus.com/), its first blockchain-oriented smartphone.
 Compared to other smartphones, it comes with a Hardware Wallet functionality where the [master seed](https://bitcoin.org/en/glossary/hd-wallet-seed) is stored within a secure enclave.
-This ensures an attacker, able to root the phone, would not have access to the master seed - it’s encrypted within the enclave.
+This ensures an attacker, even with root privileges, does not have access to the master seed - it’s encrypted within the enclave.

 <p align="center">
 <img src = "/assets/htc-exodus/exodus1.jpg">